Maheshphatangare/Voting-Systemm/README.md

-# 🗳️ Voting Application
+# 🗳️ Voting Systemm

 ## Overview
-The **Voting Application** is a web-based system built using **Spring Boot, Thymeleaf, SQL, and Hibernate**.
+The **Voting Systemm** is a web-based system built using **Spring Boot, Thymeleaf, SQL, and Hibernate**.
 This application provides a secure and efficient platform for conducting online voting with **role-based access control** for administrators and voters.

 ## Features
 ✅ **User Authentication & Authorization** – Secure login and access control for voters and admins.